MeerKar/CrowndfundingETL/README.md

 e) Verify the table creation by running a SELECT statement for each table.

-f) Import each CSV file into its corresponding SQL table.
+f) Import each CSV file into its corresponding SQL table

 g) Verify that each table has the correct data by running a SELECT statement for each.